JohnoKing/v7init/README.md

 v7init
 ===============

-This is an experimental port of the init program from Version 7 Unix to Linux.
+**The primary repo has been moved to https://gitlab.com/JohnoKing/v7init** This is an experimental port of the init program from Version 7 Unix to Linux.
 Use it at your own risk.